-'''

-- stats:

-enabled: yes

-#By default, the stats-option is enabled
+''' - stats: enabled: yes #By default, the stats-option is enabled filename: stats.log #The log-name.

-filename: stats.log

-#The log-name.
 Combined with the default logging.

-→ directory

-#(default-log-dir) it will result in /var/log/
+→ directory # (default-log-dir) it will result in /var/log/

-→ suricata/stats.log.

-#This directory can be overruled with a absolute path.
+→ suricata/stats.log. #This directory can be overruled with a absolute path.

-\hookrightarrow (A

-#directory starting with / ).
+→ (A #directory starting with / ).

-interval: 8

-#The default amount of time after which the file will

-→be

-#refreshed.

-append: yes/no

-#If this option is set to yes, the last filled fast.
+append: yes/no #If this option is set to yes, the last filled fast.

-→log-file will not be

-#overwritten while restarting Suricata.
+→ log-file will not be #overwritten while restarting Suricata. '''

-'''
+The interval and several other options depend on the global stats section as described above.